A delicious Caribbean inspired frozen dessert – coconut ice-cream flavoured with lime, spices & brown sugar to create an indulgent, dairy free treat.

 Dairy-free (parve) ice-cream is pretty easy to come by, and like most things, some are better than others.
-Like all pseudo-foods, many of them contain a whole host of stuff I’d rather not eat, given a choice, so I decided it was time to attempt a parve ice-cream made with only natural ingredients.
-What could possibly go wrong?!
+Like all pseudo-foods, many of them contain a whole host of stuff I’d rather not eat, given a choice.
+Therefore I decided it was time to attempt a parve ice-cream made with only natural ingredients.

 Given that my starting point was a can of coconut milk, it seemed only right to run with the tropical theme.
 Thinking back to a wonderful holiday in St Lucia a few years ago, I flavoured the coconut ice-cream with lime and spices, and used brown sugar to add a hint of Caribbean sweetness.
-If I hadn’t been planning to serve this to children, I would probably have added a dash (or two) of rum.
-Next time…
+If I hadn’t been planning to serve this to children, I would probably have added a dash of rum too.

 I will certainly be experimenting with further flavours of dairy-free coconut ice-cream, so watch this space!
 If you have any suggestions for flavours to try, please leave them in the comments.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

 Lime and coconut ice-cream (dairy free, parve)